New Beginnings Acquisition (NYSE:NBA) Receives New Coverage from Analysts at Barrington Research

-Stock analysts at Barrington Research started coverage on shares of New Beginnings Acquisition (NYSE:NBA) in a research note issued on Thursday, The Fly reports.
-The firm set an “outperform” rating and a $15.00 price target on the stock.
-Barrington Research’s price target would indicate a potential upside of 46.06% from the company’s current price.
+Barrington Research began coverage on shares of New Beginnings Acquisition (NYSE:NBA) in a research report issued on Wednesday, Benzinga reports.
+The brokerage set an “outperform” rating and a $15.00 price target on the stock.
+Barrington Research’s target price suggests a potential upside of 49.25% from the company’s previous close.

 New Beginnings Acquisition Corp. focuses to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or other business combination with one or more businesses.
 The company was founded in 2020 and is based in Miami, Florida.